miketaylr/Speed-Dial-extension-boilerplate/README.md

 ### License

 Please change the `<license>` element in `config.xml` to whatever makes the most sense for your project.
 As a default, it is set to Apache 2.0.

+### i18n

+If you would like to add internationalized content to your Speed Dial Extension, please read Patrick Lauke's [article on dev.opera](http://dev.opera.com/articles/view/creating-multilingual-extensions/).

 ### options.html